Creating a great video campaign can involve a lot of planning. But, what if you want to start getting your video content out there right away?

 9. Offer a list of tips

 Have a team member list and explain a few tips for getting the most out of your product or service.
+The smartphone in your pocket could probably suffice to film an off-the-cuff, insider take on the best aspects of your product.

 10. Join a conversation

 Take an opportunity to comment on something your community is talking about on other platforms.
 This is the time to give a point of view, a valuable insight, or an expert opinion.
+A simple video like this could even be filmed with a webcam.

 Have any more suggestions for our list?
 We’d love to hear them.
 Find us at @SproutVideo on Twitter, or leave a comment below.